Consulting Project Team Structure: Roles & MBB Titles

 • What changed between analysis mode and final recommendation mode?

 Coffee chat mini-script: I am trying to understand what the junior role feels like on a real engagement, beyond the title ladder.
-On your last project, what workstream did the junior person own, how did feedback work, and when did the client see their work?
+On your last project, how big was the team, what workstream did the junior person own, and when did the client see their work?

 Pair that with sharper coffee chat questions and use the Networking and follow-up kit to turn the answer into a clean follow-up.
 The point is not to sound sophisticated.
 The point is to learn what ownership looks like before you claim you want the job.